AlexSD92/ckc_lifts/README.md

 # Why

-CKC lifts is oan informative website where the user can learn about how to perform a squat and also join the gym.
-Within the navbar, the user can click on gallery to view images of the gym, squats to learn more about squats, plans to learn more about the membership, and complete a contact us or sign up form.
+CKC lifts is an informative website where the user can learn about how to perform a squat and also join the gym.
+Within the navbar, the user can click on gallery to view images of the gym, CKC Lifts to learn more about squats and other CKC lifts, plans to learn more about the membership, and complete a contact us or sign up form.

 # UX